eastmallingresearch/Metabarcoding_pipeline/README.md

 awk '/^>/ {printf("\n%s\n",$0);next; } { printf("%s",$0);}  END {printf("\n");}' < oomycetes.ITS1.fa | tail -n +2 > out.fasta

 ```
-Nematode database is also a subset of Silva_ssu - I've made a second taxonomy file containing other, non nematode eukaryotes.
+Nematode database is also a subset of Silva_ssu
+Again note that as the required section of the database can be downloaded directly the below (prior to the usearch command) may not be required

 ```shell
 awk '/^>/ {printf("\n%s\n",$0);next; } { printf("%s",$0);}  END {printf("\n");}' < SILVA_123_SSURef_Nr99_tax_silva.fasta | tail -n +2 >silva.fa